-Our program isn't for everyone, and it's not possible for us to know if our program is for you.
-What we'll do, however, is be straightforward about our teaching philosophy, our program, and what's expected from you.
+So going back to the question of whether you're a good fit for Launch School, instead of giving a salesy answer, we just try to be straightforward about our teaching pedagogy, our curriculum, the results we're seeing, and what's expected from you.
+We even talk about the cons of our program and where the stumbling blocks are.
+It's not a perfect program so we want you to know where the weaknesses are.
 From here, you can start to get an idea of whether this is the right path for you.
-Finally, we have our free prep courses to help you make a decision.
-No matter your experience, you should start with the free prep courses, and get a feel for the format.
-If you can finish the prep courses and enjoy that experience, you may consider registering for our paid courses; if you can't finish the prep courses or didn't enjoy the experience, then you probably shouldn't take our program.
+We also have our free preparatory courses.
+No matter your experience or background, you should start with the free preparatory courses and get a feel for the format and pedagogy.
+If you can finish the preparatory courses and enjoyed that experience, you may consider registering for our paid courses; if you can't finish the preparatory courses or didn't enjoy the experience, then you probably shouldn't take our program.

-Before we get into our teaching philosophy or who can benefit from our program, we'll first talk about who our program is NOT for.
+Before we get into who can benefit from our program, we'll first talk about who our program is not for.
 We've taught enough students at this point to know that if you fall into one of these categories, you probably won't do well in our program.

-If you have zero programming background, our courses are going to be too hard for you.
+If you have zero programming background, our courses are very likely going to be too hard for you.
 We've had absolute beginners successfully complete the full program, but they had to expend extraordinary effort.
-What we typically recommend for people with absolutely zero experience is to first go through our free Prep course, and see how you feel.
-The Prep course will guide you through the very basics.
+What we typically recommend for people with absolutely zero experience is to first go through our free preparatory courses, and see how you feel.
+The preparatory courses will guide you through the very basics.
 Be aware that you may need to spend several weeks or even months there just to be ready for our first course.
+Make sure to carefully read over Our Pedagogy to identify where you are on the learning journey.
+Launch School is not built for true beginners still in the Explore phase.

-Our program takes a lot of time and effort.
+Our program takes a lot of time and effort, much more than you probably think at this moment.
 We feel there's a right way to learn, and we will lay out the structure for you, with repetition and assessments.
-But we won't make that path fit into 9 or 12 weeks, because everyone learns differently.
+But we won't make that path fit into 9 or 12 weeks because everyone learns differently.
 Because our program is focused solely on your comprehension level, the duration will vary tremendously from person to person.

 From our own experience, entrepreneurs who want to use our program to launch their products don't do well.
-Our program is really geared towards those who are serious about getting a job with a time horizon of 6-12 months for the transformation.
-Our curriculum is built with that goal in mind -- there are a lot of repetition to drill in foundations and a thorough treatment on the software engineering process.
+Our program is really geared towards those who are serious about launching a career in software engineering.
+Our curriculum is built with that goal in mind -- there is a lot of repetition to drill in foundations and a thorough treatment on the software engineering process.
 If you want to build prototypes to verify your idea while you try to figure out product/market fit, you don't need to take a program like ours.

 One of our core philosophies is learning from first principles.
-Frameworks and libraries are solutions to problems, and are great for existing developers.
+Frameworks and libraries are solutions to problems and are great for existing developers looking for a productivity boost.
 They're not good for beginners to learn from.
-Our teaching sequence starts out from first principles, then slowly expose you to fundamental problems web developers face.
-After you understand the problem from first hand experience, you can start to appreciate the tradeoffs that popular frameworks employ to solve those problems.
+Our teaching sequence starts out from first principles, then slowly exposes you to fundamental problems web developers face.
+After you understand the problem from first-hand experience, you can start to appreciate the tradeoffs that popular frameworks employ to solve those problems.
 If you're looking for a quick jump start to mastering a framework or library, our program is not a good place for that.

 One of the downsides of a flexible online program is that we don't have you in a classroom for 9 or 10 hours a day.
 The cost of flexibility is that you must supply your own motivation.
 And do it for a very long time.
 Can you do that?
 If so, our program may be a good fit.
 If not, then it won't be.